leewinter/edu-stats/README.md

 Each project will gain its own `README.md` as features evolve, documenting decisions and commands relevant to that slice.

+## Brand assets

+- Primary logomark: `apps/web/src/assets/edu-stats-logo.svg`
+- Storybook/static usage: `packages/ui/public/edu-stats-logo.svg`

+The React client imports the SVG directly so edits automatically hot reload.
+Storybook serves from `packages/ui/public`, which is registered as a static directory so the same artwork appears in the component docs header.

 ## Docker Compose

 The provided `docker-compose.yml` wires up the shared infrastructure and placeholders for the API + client services.
 Highlights: